napari/napari/README.md

  [333, 111]]
 ```

-Finally, you can render and quickly browse slices of multi-dimensional arrays
+You can render and quickly browse slices of multi-dimensional arrays

 ```python